178inaba/go-playground/README.md

 # preparation: it is allowed to run the mongo
 $ cd app/
 $ cp setting/setting_example.toml setting/setting.toml
-# edit setting/setting.toml in your client id and client secret
+# edit setting/setting.toml in your client id and client secret from github, and more setting.
 $ go run *.go # non build
 # or
 $ go build && ./app